idksarah/Songify/docs/connect.md

 Nanocats have used both get and post requests as needed.
 Api's and their use are located:

+## NOTE sessionID and similar security are temporaraly uneeded

 - [Find songs](#find-songs)

 - [New song](#new-song)